top of page

 • Using your phone or computer on broadband internet will work better than your phones’ roaming internet – either way you will need internet capabilities to use telehealth.

-• You will be sent an email from the practice at the time of your appointment – with an invite to join the “meeting”.
+• You will be sent an SMS from the practice at the time of your appointment – with the link to join the meeting.

 • Click on this link.